Do Go On - 236 - The Forrest Fenn Treasure Hunt

 It's normally meant pejoratively, isn't it?

-Yeah, maybe they're trying to reclaim it there.
+Yeah, maybe they're trying to reclaim it though.

 Right.